ggcol/ASureBus/README.md

     {
         opt.EnableMessageLockAutoRenewal = true;
         opt.MessageLockRenewalPreemptiveThresholdInSeconds = 5;
+        opt.MaxAutoLockRenewalDuration = TimeSpan.FromMinutes(10);
     })
     .RunConsoleAsync();
 ```
 When auto‑renewal is enabled, ASureBus attaches a lock observer to each incoming message.
 This observer starts a timer based on the remaining lock duration minus the preemptive threshold.
-When the timer fires, it calls `RenewMessageLockAsync` on the message to extend the lock and then removes itself
+When the timer fires, it calls `RenewMessageLockAsync` on the message to extend the lock and then removes itself.
-GitHub
-GitHub
-.
 Adjusting the threshold lets you control how aggressively the renewal happens: a smaller threshold renews the lock earlier but may result in more renewals on short‑running handlers, while a larger threshold risks missing the renewal window if message processing slows down.

 ## 4. Messaging API